CallMeGreg/gh-language/README.md

 # GitHub Language Analyzer
-This is a command-line tool for analyzing the count of programming languages used in repositories across a GitHub organization.
-It uses the `gh` command-line tool to retrieve a list of repositories and their associated languages, and then aggregates the data to produce a report of the top N languages used along with their frequency.
+This is an extension to the `gh` command-line tool for analyzing the count of programming languages used in repositories across a GitHub organization.
+It uses `gh` commands to retrieve a list of repositories and their associated languages, and then aggregates the data to produce a report of the languages used along with their frequency.

 # Pre-requisites
-Install the GitHub CLI: https://github.com/cli/cli#installation
+1. Install the GitHub CLI: https://github.com/cli/cli#installation

 # Installation
 To install this extension, run the following command: